 Feasibility of a central fund.
-Saithany District's network center has no definite view on the establishment of a central fund at district level, but is considering this as an option once FIAM support stops.
-A central fund at national or municipality level is not considered an option.
-As a source of finance, the network center would consider selling special shares to village banks that would then own the fund in the capacity of a network subsidiary.
+The network center of Saithany District has no definite view on the establishment of a central fund at district level, but is considering this as an option once FIAM support stops.
+A central fund at national or municipality level is not taken into consideration.
+As a source of finance, the network center would consider selling special shares to village banks, who would be owners of the fund as a subsidiary of the network.

 Attitude to solidarity group lending.
-According to the network center staff in Saithany district, and as confirmed by survey findings by Khanthone, village banks are opposed to two aspects of a Grameen Bank Approach (GBA): (a) regular weekly meetings and (b) mutual guarantees within solidarity groups.
-However, this attitude is confined to urban and periurban areas as in Vientiane Capital, where urbanization has undermined the trust and honesty that used to be so characteristic of traditional Lao society.
+According to the network center staff of Saithany district, confirmed by survey findings by Khanthone, village banks are adverse to two aspects of a Grameen Bank Approach (GBA): (a) regular weekly meetings and (b) mutual guarantees within solidarity groups.
+However, this attitude is confined to urban and periurban areas as in Vientiane Capital, where urbanization has undermined trust and honesty that were characteristics of traditional Lao society.